A Letter Written in the Middle of Change

 Read More

-Transition, Reflections Lael Cowell Anderson Transition, Reflections Lael Cowell Anderson
+On Home and Belonging Lael Cowell Anderson On Home and Belonging Lael Cowell Anderson

 We have never lived in a house that fit us seamlessly.
 Not in size, not in layout, not in the way a dream home is described in glossy language.
 Given the nature of this career, we may not for many years to come.
 But I have come to understand that there is a subtle difference between acknowledging limitation and living in quiet resistance to it.